 2000 – 2014

 Ostensibly, a formal writing career lies long perished, but deadlines are always waiting to be buried.
 I enter writing competitions now with varying monetary prizes up for grabs for groups of people obliged to prove they need it most.
 My own wage depends in part on it, the poverty industry.
 Over the years, it is often impossible to distinguish the difference between the buzz from writing, from winning, and that from the prize bagged in the hope of it going towards some good.
-And I’m no longer convinced that much of it does what it’s designed to do.
+I’m no longer convinced that much of it does what it’s designed to do.
 I wonder if it’s the same for those who go on to carve out that writing career from blogging – where does personal ambition start and the merits of enquiry into much of what they write about begin?
 What came first – recreational blogging or the inevitable need to convert it into an income, or the self-belief that the writing truly befits one?
 We’re all writers now, of varying degrees of authenticity and motive.

-I learned the truth at forty-two that blogging is also meant for those who aren’t duty queens or kings, or high achievers with clear-eyed ambition, who married old, and feel somewhat retired.
+I learned the truth that blogging is also meant for those who aren’t duty queens or kings, or high achievers with clear-eyed ambition, who married old, and feel somewhat retired.
 Back to a life with a scrapbook gathering dog-eared entries.
 A random ragbag of red-mist pops, whimsical pieces for the passer-through, and the occasional stab at incoherent thoughts on music.
 Only this time without any ambition attached.
 And that keeps my buzz real.